LLNL/ExaCA/examples/README.md

 | Substrate filename| Filename for substrate data (either this OR Sub grain size should be provided, but not both)

-### For Problem type R, some additional inputs are optional while others are required.
-As was the case for Problem type S, sub grain size and sub filename are both optional inputs, but one of the two must be provided:
+### Problem type R
+Some additional inputs are optional while others are required.
+As was the case for Problem type S, sub grain size and sub filename are both optional inputs, but one of the two must be provided.

 |Input              | Required Y/N | Details |
 |-------------------| - |---------|